lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-1.md

   puts i
 end # Output: 1 2 3 4 5

+[1, 2, 3, 4, 5].each do |num|
+  puts num
+end

 # Built-in methods in Ruby
-puts and print : print data to the terminal puts "Hello, world!" print "Hello, world!"
+puts and print : print data to the terminal (puts creates a new line, print doesn't) puts "Hello, world!" print "Hello, world!"